ARTICLE I NAME and LOCATION

 ARTICLE XII COMMUNICATION

-Newsletters, emails, web site, and general meetings shall be our means of communication.
+Emails, website, social media, and general meetings shall be our means of communication.

 ARTICLE XIII DISSOLUTION

 This Association may be dissolved only pursuant to the agreement of the Executive Board.
-Upon dissolution of the Association assets shall be distributed for one or more exempt purposes within the meaning of section 501(C) (3) of the IRS code or the corresponding provision o any future federal tax code, federal government, state or local government for the public purpose.
+Upon dissolution of the Association assets shall be distributed for one or more exempt purposes within the meaning of section 501(C) (3) of the IRS code or the corresponding provision of any future federal tax code, federal government, state or local government for the public purpose.
 No part of the net income assets shall ever inure to the benefit of any officers or members of the association or any private individual.